stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 ### De-Duplication

 From the tutorial we know that the chalet model has a large number of duplicate vertices.
-An obvious improvement is to de-duplicate the model before rendering and introduce an _index buffer_ to to reduce the total amount of data, at the expense of a second buffer for the index itself.
+An obvious improvement is to de-duplicate the model before rendering and introduce an _index buffer_ to  reduce the total amount of data, at the expense of a second buffer for the index itself.

 First an optional index buffer is added to the model definition: